Micturition Physiology: Neural Control of Bladder Filling and Emptying

 As urine enters the bladder, the detrusor muscle accommodates increasing volume with minimal rise in intravesical pressure, a property known as receptive relaxation.
 This is essential for effective urine storage and is enabled by the elastic connective tissue of the bladder wall, the intrinsic properties of smooth muscle, and continuous modulation by sympathetic neural input.
 Stretch receptors embedded within the bladder wall monitor filling and transmit afferent signals centrally.

-As bladder volume approaches functional capacity, typically around 350–500 mL in adults, stretch receptor firing increases.
+As bladder volume approaches functional capacity (he maximum volume of urine a bladder can comfortably hold while functioning normally), typically around 350–500 mL in adults, stretch receptor firing increases.
 This rising afferent activity generates a conscious awareness of bladder fullness and signals that voiding may soon be required, without automatically triggering emptying.

 Sympathetic control and the storage phase